15 Most Unique Beaches in the World

 Visitors must take a guided tour to reach Hidden Beach, which is only accessible by boat.
 Numerous tour companies offer day trips from Puerto Vallarta, Nuevo Vallarta, Sayulita, La Cruz, or wherever you have chosen to stay in Riviera Nayarit.
 The islands are about an hour’s boat ride from the coast of Puerto Vallarta, Mexico.
 To get to the beach from the boat, you’ll need to swim or kayak through the water tunnel.

 What could be more unique than a geothermal mineral spa right on the beach?
-Hot spots and geothermal vents abound in New Zealand, creating a truly unique environment.
-Hot Water Beach on the Coromandel Peninsula does not appear to be particularly special at first glance.
+Hot pots and geothermal vents abound in New Zealand, creating a truly unique environment.
+Hot Water Beach on the Coromandel Peninsula does not appear particularly special at first glance.
 If you go two hours before or after low tide, you’ll see a swarm of people digging holes in the golden sand and lounging in their makeshift hot-water tubs.
-Subsurface hot water springs bubble up through the sand at Hot Water Beach, revealing warm mineral waters that reach 150 degrees.
-So, grab some shovels and set up your own hot water mineral spa by releasing groundwater.
+Subsurface hot water springs bubble up through the sand at Hot Water Beach, revealing warm, mineral-rich water that reaches up to 150 degrees.
+So, grab some shovels and set up your own hot-water mineral spa by tapping groundwater.
 Reap the benefits of your efforts by soaking and relaxing while admiring the breathtaking seaside views.
-The beach is perfect for families looking for a relaxing day.
+Each is ideal for families seeking a relaxing day.

 How to get there?